New Patients (909) 277-6919

 Once you and your dentist are happy with the shape, size, and color of the dental bonding, he will use a special light to harden the material.
 The light activates the resin’s hardening agent and seals the bonding in place.
 Next, your dentist will polish the tooth to a natural shine.
 The bonded tooth will be indistinguishable from neighboring teeth.

-Tooth Bonding FAQs
+Dental Bonding FAQs

-How long does tooth bonding last?
+How long will my tooth bonding last?

-Your tooth bonding results can last anywhere between 3 to about 10 years.
-Tooth bonding is not permanent, and will need to be touched up or replaced every few years.
-This depends on how much bonding material the dentist uses and other factors.
-If you want a more permanent result, consider porcelain veneers.
+Your tooth bonding results can last between 3 and 10 years.
+Tooth bonding is not permanent and may need to be touched up or replaced every few years.
+A few factors will determine if you need touch ups or when your teeth will need re-bonded, including how much bonding material the dentist uses and how well you care for your teeth.

 Will tooth bonding make my teeth more sensitive?